Retrieval Augmented Verification for Zero-Shot Detection of Multimodal Disinformation: Analysis

-\paragraph{Reverse Search} For NewsCLIPpings, the reverse search with image claim returns results for around seventy percent of cases.
+For NewsCLIPpings, the reverse search with image claim to retrieve XT is successful for around \textbf{70\%} of images samples.
 This is despite the already published nature of the source images.
-For Remiss, reverse search with an image rarely returns results apart from automatically detected entities.
+For Remiss, reverse search with an image rarely returns exact matches.
+In all we find XT evidence for only \textbf{17\%} of the total image samples processed, as detailed in Tab \ref{tab:dataset_split}.
 We hypothesize that the absence of published exact forms in mainstream media is one of the causes.